stilvoid/centrick/README.md

-# PolyClock
+# Centrick

-PolyClock is a simple watchface for [Pebble](http://getpebble.com) that draws out a polygon based on the positions of the hands of the clock.
+A [Pebble](http://getpebble.com) watchface that shows the time using concentric arcs